How did Ukraine’s massive drone attack manage to break through Moscow’s defences?

 How did Ukraine’s ‘unprecedented’ drone attack manage to break through Moscow’s defences?

-The drones used by Ukraine were home built, employ the latest technology and sent in such numbers that Russian air defences were unable to cope
+The drones used are made in Ukraine, employ the latest technology, and were sent in such numbers that Russian air defences were unable to cope

 Your support helps us to tell the story